dos1/flow3r-firmware/docs/badge/bl00mbox.rst

 (in no specific order)

-1) Expose hardware such as captouch and IMU as pseudo-signals that buds can subscribe to.
+1) Expose hardware such as captouch and IMU as pseudo-signals that plugins can subscribe to.
 This frees the repl for parameter manipulation while the backend takes care of the playing surface, neat for live coding.

-2) Cross-channel connections

-3) Stepped value naming
+2) Stepped value naming

-4) Better signal/bud representation in patches

 Patches
 -------------